anxoportela/robotFramework/README.md

 - Open the excel file on ` resources/testing.xlsx ` , write the name of the ` *.robot ` testcase and set the ` Run ` variable to ` Y ` or ` N `

 ![](docs/10.PNG)

+- Edit ` resources/config/application_config.yaml `, and set ` excel_sheet ` variable to the workbook sheet that you want to run.
 - To run the suite and clean the report's folder, both on local and jenkins, make use of the provided makefile.
     - Run Test Suites: ` make test `
     - Clean Project: ` make clean `